 - Chip: Highly durable for heavy traffic areas.
 Perfect for commercial applications.
 With 100% polyurea, its strength is enhanced with a high gloss finish and color blend customization options.
 Chemical and abrasion resistance makes this a popular choice for restrooms, auto showrooms, automotive service areas, and medical treatment areas.
 A beautiful, textured surface yet also improves the safety of work areas.

-- Quartz: Also popular in industrial applications, greater slip and chemical resistance makes this a preferred flooring finish in areas where water is frequently present, such as: walk-in freezers, pool decks, showers, and commercial kitchens.
+- Quartz: Also popular in industrial applications, greater slip and chemical resistance makes this a preferred flooring finish in areas where water is frequently present, such as: walk-in freezers, showers, and commercial kitchens.

 - Formcove: If you are in need of rapid delivery, this system cures in about 30 minutes.
 It is economical and has customization features.
 Popular in wet areas as well as reception areas.
 For a quick solution that offers the least disruption to workflow, this seamless, water-resistant choice can’t be beat.

 - Metallic: Perhaps this is the rock star finish previously mentioned.
 High gloss, gorgeous color palette, and dazzling custom finish.
 This is the flooring system of choice for man-caves, she-sheds, boutiques, and restaurants.
 It meets every demand for safety and aesthetics.

 - Polyurea: This is the in-demand option for shop floors because of its high chemical resistance rating and superior slip resistance.
 Featuring a rapid cure time means less down time for businesses.

 - Epoxy Solid Color: If simplicity and ruggedness is preferred, this finish delivers.
 It provides protection against chemical spills and abrasion.
 Economical, this is an excellent system for large areas like: machine shops, warehouses, and showrooms.